Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Data-driven control synthesis with performance objectives

 We can characterize the performance of $w \rightarrow z$ in terms of the so-called $\htwo$-norm\footnote{This is an LPV-extension of the classical $\mathcal{H}_2$-norm for LTI systems.
-There are multiple formulations, but we take here the definition from~\cite{deCaigny2010_H2LPV}.}, which for an exponentially stable~\eqref{eq:CLgenplant} is defined as
+There are multiple formulations, but we take here the definition from~\cite{deCaigny2010_H2LPV}.}, which is defined for an exponentially stable~\eqref{eq:CLgenplant} as